s-abe0/coffeeintheclouds/_docs/aws/vpc.md

 ## Virtual Private Cloud

-Virtual Private Clouds enables to launch AWS resources in a virtual network which resembles a traditional network, but with the benefits of a scalable infrastructure.
+Virtual Private Cloud enables to launch AWS resources in a virtual network which resembles a traditional network, but with the benefits of a scalable infrastructure.
 VPC is the networking layer for EC2 and spans all the Availability Zones for a Region.

 *Subnets* - A range of IP addresses in a VPC that AWS resources can be launched into.
 Subnets allow to partition the network within a VPC, and one or more subnets can be added in each AZ.
   * A *public* subnet is a subnet that is accessible from the internet